-Heading to New Zealand with kids and want a New Zealand family holiday itinerary that is totally manageable?
-This 16 day itinerary is packed with awesome things to do in New Zealand for kids!
+Heading to New Zealand with kids and want a New Zealand family holiday itinerary that’s totally manageable?
+This 16-day itinerary is packed with awesome things to do in New Zealand for kids!

-This New Zealand with kids 16 day itinerary may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
+This New Zealand with kids 16-day itinerary was written by family travel expert Marcie Cheung and may contain affiliate links, which means if you click on the link and purchase the item, I will receive an affiliate commission at no extra cost to you.
 All opinions remain my own.

 Guest post by Traci Wong

-My husband threw this out there after we discovered Costa Rica requires extra vaccinations that I didn’t want to subject our then 3 year old to.
+My husband threw this out there after we discovered Costa Rica requires extra vaccinations.
+And I didn’t want to subject our then 3-year-old to that if we could avoid it.

-Sadly, we canceled the one thing he really wanted to do – cruise Milford Sound – due to the worst weather of our trip.
+Sadly, we canceled the one thing we really wanted to do – cruise Milford Sound – due to the worst weather of our trip!

-Our original itinerary had us in Queenstown for 3 days and then 3 days traveling to see the fjords, but we ended up staying in Queenstown 3 more days than planned.
+Our original itinerary had us in Queenstown for 3 days and then 3 days traveling to see the fjords.
+Instead, we ended up staying in Queenstown 3 more days than planned.

 Day 1: Auckland

-After 23 hours of traveling, we arrived in Auckland at 7 am and walked around the waterfront and downtown Auckland.
+After 23 hours of traveling, we arrived in Auckland on New Zealand’s South Island at 7 AM and walked around the waterfront and downtown Auckland.

 Our main objective of our first day in New Zealand was to find good food and a grocery store!